 Unfortunately, these particular types of elements are not visible to keyboards.
 While interaction may be possible and obvious for those using a pointing device, keyboards may simply skip over interactive elements designed in this fashion.

-Luckily there is a solution.
-Simply use “tabindex” attributes for these elements, and they will be recognized by the tab button on the keyboard.
-Tabindex is an attribute which will indicate that the element can be focused, and the number assigned to it will be the order that a keyboard will tab through to it.
+There is a solution.
+Simply use “tabindex” attributes for these elements, which the tab button on the keyboard will recognize.
+Tabindex is an attribute that will indicate that the element can be focused, and the number assigned to it will be the order that a keyboard will tab through to it.

 For instance, if you want to do this with a div element, it can be done like so:

 <div tabindex="0">This will be the first item that a tab on the keyboard will go to after any previous tabs</div>

 The value of 0 indicates that it will be accessed in sequential order.
 If you wish to have the elements tab in any different order than they appear on the page, give them orders lower than previous tabindex entries.